Analysis | ‘It was inciting,’ ‘provoked by the president’: What GOP senators said before about Trump’s culpability for the Capitol riot

 “Certainly encouraging people to go to the Capitol and some of the sort of implied suggestions I think are, you know … they just encourage the wrong behavior,” Thune said.

-“If anything he urged, in a very emotional situation, very inappropriate action by people that appear to be his supporters,” Sen. Mike Rounds (R-S.D.) said.
+“If anything he urged, in a very emotional situation, very inappropriate action by people that appear to be his supporters,” said Sen. Mike Rounds (R-S.D.).

 So he “urged … very inappropriate action” by his supporters.
 “Implied suggestions.”
 “Encourage the wrong behavior.”
-Again, we’re talking about things that sound a lot like incitement and, at the very least, don’t line up with the RNC’s line that Trump is blameless.
+Again, we’re talking about things that sound a lot like incitement and, at the very least, don’t line up with the RNC’s position that Trump is blameless.
 And many of these comments specifically cite Trump’s Jan.
 6 speech.

 Sen. Tom Cotton (R-Ark.) also seemed to point a finger at Trump, albeit more indirectly.

-“It’s past time for the president to accept the results of the election, quit misleading the American people, and repudiate mob violence,” he said the night of Jan.
+“It’s past time for the president to accept the results of the election, quit misleading the American people and repudiate mob violence,” he said on the night of Jan.
 6. He also cited “the senators and representatives who fanned the flames by encouraging the president.”

-A day later, in a Fox News interview, Cotton again blamed some of his colleagues and said “what happened yesterday is in part a result of the misleading claims in recent weeks.”
+A day later, in a Fox News interview, Cotton again blamed some of his colleagues and said, “What happened yesterday is in part a result of the misleading claims in recent weeks.”

 Cotton was careful to blame his colleagues more than Trump, but if they encouraged Trump and all of these misleading claims (which Trump was first in line in promoting) led to what happened, that would seem to suggest culpability for Trump far beyond what the RNC now says.